Transverse Mercator transformations

 equation-x

-The latitude of the computation point is then computed using:
+The latitude of the computation point is then computed:

 equation-little-phi (1)

-Finally the longitude of the computation point is determined using:
+Finally the longitude of the computation point is determined:

 Grid convergence (γ) is the angle at a point between true north and grid (projection) north.
 The point scale factor (κ) is the scale factor at a point that changes with increasing distance from the central meridian.

-Both γ and κ can be evaluated for the coordinates in the Transverse Mercator and Lambert Conformal projections using the respective formulas defined in LINZS25002.
+Both γ and κ can be evaluated for the coordinates in the transverse Mercator and Lambert conformal projections using the respective formulas defined in Standard for New Zealand Geodetic Datum 2000 Projections.